cu-ecen-aeld/deepstream-nvdsanalytics-docker/README.md

 use this to add files to the container, modify the deepstream configuration, or update the model, then re-run as desired.

+# Upgrading to a new Deepstream release.

+* The `./docker/get-sample-source.sh` script may be used to obtain sample source from the samples container.
+* Modify references in the Dockerfiles to reference the appropriate deepstream version and CUDA_VER.